getify/Functional-Light-JS/manuscript/ch2.md

 Normally, a `sum(..)` function would take both an `x` and `y` input to add them together.
 But in this example we receive and remember (via closure) the `x` value(s) first, while the `y` value(s) are separately specified later.

+I> ## Note
+I>
-**Note:** This technique of specifying inputs in successive function calls is very common in FP, and comes in two forms: partial application and currying.
+I> This technique of specifying inputs in successive function calls is very common in FP, and comes in two forms: partial application and currying.
 We'll dive into them more thoroughly later in the text.

 Of course, since functions are just values in JS, we can remember function values via closure: